opendenton/City-of-Denton-Datasets/README.md

 ## Tags

-* `unusable`
+* `unusable`: any of a list of conditions that prevent the data from being used --
+  * the data set cannot be read by a computer program
+  * there are no definitions for variables
+  * text data are not represented by either ASCII or Unicode
-* `complete` : includes code book, machine-usable data, no missing data, and the columns match the data and expected data types
+* `complete`: includes code book, machine-usable data, no missing data, and the columns match the data and expected data types
 * `incomplete`: missing some element that make the data imperfect or difficult to use; potentially usable but, obviously, not totally finished
 * `gis`: data include a geographic (whether or not they are geocoded) component
 * `nocodebook`: it is not possible to know what the values in a given column mean, for certain, because there is no supporting documentation for the data set